What are Directive Principles of State Policy?

 The Directive Principles of State Policy is an amendable section of the constitution as it has undergone some work over the years.
 These amendments are discussed below:

-- The 42nd Constitutional Amendment of 1976: This amendment brought a few changes and additions to Part IV of the Indian constitution.
+- The 42nd Constitutional Amendment of 1976 brought a few changes and additions to Part IV of the Indian constitution.

 - Article 48A aimed to protect and preserve the environment

-- The 44th Constitutional Amendment of 1978: This amendment added Section 2 to Article 38.
-This stated that the State shall make strides towards minimising the widening wage gap, which is dependent on status, uneven opportunities and facilities.
+- The 44th Constitutional Amendment of 1978: This amendment to DPSP added Section 2 to Article 38.
+This stated that the State shall make strides toward minimizing the widening wage gap, dependent on status, uneven opportunities and facilities.
 It also removed the Right to Property as a Fundamental Right.

-- The 86th Amendment Act of 2002: This amendment changed the subject matter that was covered under Article 45 and made elementary education a fundamental right.
+- The 86th Amendment Act of 2002 changed the subject matter covered under Article 45 and made elementary education a fundamental right.
 This was codified under the new Article 21A.

-Owing to the nature of fundamental rights and DPSP, there have been some clashes between them.
-These have been well-documented by the cases listed below:
+Due to the nature of fundamental rights and DPSP, there have been some clashes.
+These have been well-documented in the cases listed below:

 - Champakam Dorairajan v the State of Madras (1951)

-- The Supreme Court states that in a situation where conflict between a fundamental right and a directive principle, the fundamental right will take precedence.
+- The Supreme Court states that in a situation where there is a conflict between a fundamental right and a directive principle, the fundamental right will take precedence.

 - It ruled that the DPSP must function as a subsidiary of the fundamental rights.

-- Another significant result of this ruling was that the Parliament could amend the fundamental rights.
+- Another significant result of this ruling was that the Parliament could amend fundamental rights.